dmccreary/nosql/docs/about.md

 advocated for putting the NoSQL content early in any computer science curriculum.

+One of the reasons we wrote this book was due to the lack of high-quality books for teaching the process of database selection.
+There are many NoSQL books that attempt to write a "Hello World!" equivalent using several different databases.
+Although they may give you the general flavor of how to start using each database, they don't focus on the tradeoffs that solution architects face when selecting a database for a project.
+Our book and this content should help you in these reguards.

 My hope is this content helps both teachers and students gain a clear understanding of the variety of different ways we store data and the impact these